-3.2 Economic benefits of the video game sector
+Economic benefits of the video game sector

 The video game sector has grown continually for the past several years, although this growth is not apparent from official statistics because game development is included in the film or programming categories.
-Revenues in the video game sector in 2017 were almost CZK 2.3 billion (EUR 88 million), which is more than double the revenues from Czech film production (film and television), which was CZK 1.012 billion in 2017.
+Revenues in the video game sector in 2019 were over CZK 4.5 billion (EUR 169 million), which is more than three times the revenues from Czech film production (film and television), which was CZK 1.5 billion in 2018.